jarp0l/CTF-Writeups/HacktivityCon CTF 2020/Writeups.md

 > `ssh -i id_rsa user@jh2i.com -p 50004`<br>
 > Given file: [id_rsa](/files/id_rsa)

-Entering the line `.....` with the identity file `id_rsa` I was able to get into the system, but I could not do much as the permission for `id_rsa`, file with private key for `ssh`, in my system was not what was expected.
+Entering the line `ssh -i id_rsa user@jh2i.com -p 50004` with the identity file `id_rsa` I was able to get into the system, but I could not do much as the permission for `id_rsa`, file with private key for `ssh`, in my system was not what was expected.
 I tried multiple combinations for the expected correct permission, then I finally found the one: 400.
 Then it was just about reading the contents of the flag file for the flag.

 ```
 flag{dont_ever_forget_that_newline}